Human resource management, Innovation and quality management/CAF in public sector

 • apply the most effective KM tools;

-• design training and intervention programmes for
+• design training and intervention programmes for efficient knowledge transfer and retention;

 This course is aimed at public officials from all levels of government, and especially those responsible for human resources and/or training.
-The course is also useful for private or civil society, and NGOs.
+The course is also useful for private or civil society and NGOs.

 Course venue